Login Options

 Options with a Pre-defined Attendee List

-If attendee accounts are synced to Touchpoint from a registration system, or an attendee list is entered into Touchpoint, consider these login options:
+If attendee accounts being synced to Touchpoint from your registration system, or if attendee list entry into Touchpoint will occur, you may choose one of these login options.

 Advantages